Character and Citizenship Education

 pupils.
 The team works closely with the school leaders, MOE, parents and

 external agencies to ensure that the best support is given to our students.

 At Primary 5 and 6, specially trained teachers guide our pupils through the “Curious Minds” package, as part of the Growing Years Series, to learn how to manage the various changes and challenges they face at the onset of puberty.
 This package from MOE is designed to underscore the importance of character development and health.
 Topics include the changes involved in puberty, building healthy relationships and the importance of family, attitudes and values towards physical intimacy.
 More details about MOE’s sexuality education can be found here.

-CCE lessons are conducted in Mother Tongue at Primary level.
+CCE (MTL) lessons are conducted in Mother Tongue at the Primary level.
 “Family Time” is an important component of CCE lessons, encouraging families to extend the lessons learnt in school to activities at home and reinforcing values to their children.
 The four core skills pupils learn through CCE lessons are perspective taking, moral reasoning, responsible decision-making and reflection.